adobe/aem-core-wcm-components/README.md

 ## Build

-The project has the following minimal requirements:
+The project has the following requirements:
-* Java SE Development Kit 8 or newer
+* Java SE Development Kit 8 or Java SE Development Kit 11
 * Apache Maven 3.3.1 or newer

 For ease of build and installation the following profiles are provided: